zaricu22/ForwardingAgentMySQL/README.md

 # ForwardingAgentMySQL

- Data access module developed by JPA ORM which provide access to MySQL relational datebase.
- It is used by backend Spring module.
+Buckup schemas and dataset of MySQL Database needed by backend Spring module.